 If you look at package rates alone, Xfinity is one of the cheapest TV providers out there—prices are low, and while the channel count isn’t the highest, it’s got all the most popular channels (1) covered.
 However, a slew of additional fees causes the monthly price to be quite a bit higher than advertised (it wouldn’t be a stretch to see $60 or more in fees on your TV bill, in addition to the package price).
 Ultimately, while the service itself is a solid value, it’s going to end up costing you.

-Xfinity also offers the Xfinity Stream app, which gives you access to your entire channel lineup, plus on-demand content and your DVR recordings, on any device.
+Xfinity also offers the highly rated Xfinity Stream app, which gives you access to your entire channel lineup—plus on-demand content and your DVR recordings—on any device.
 Xfinity Stream works on iPhone, iPad, and Android devices, and it’s a great way to stay up-to-date with your favorite shows while you’re traveling (or just waiting in line).

+Installation is generally fast and priced about average.
 If your house is already wired with cable jacks for all your TVs, self-install is a free, easy option.
 Professional installation varies by location but will run you around $75, which is pretty inexpensive.
-Learn how to choose between self installation or profressional installation.
+Learn how to choose between self installation or professional installation.